junesirius/junesirius.github.io/_posts/original/Life_of_Death/Life-of-Death-whole-novel.md

 "Are you...
 Death?"
 Daphne asked timidly, gathering up this little amount of courage she could manage to find.

-Aunty Elena had been so worried all this time, she remembered, and it wasn't so hard to put everything together and understood what might be wrong about herself.
+Aunty Elena had been so worried all this time, she remembered, and it wasn't so hard to put everything together and understand what might be wrong about herself.
 She's a clever girl.

 <br>